 Park rangers greet and assist visitors to national lands.
 They staff visitor centers, serve as guides and educators, police campgrounds and recreation areas, enforce the rules and empty the garbage.

-Some forest rangers patrol the more distant recreation areas, checking conditions and ensuring that visitors are both safe and following the rules.
+Some park rangers patrol the more distant recreation areas, checking conditions and ensuring that visitors are both safe and following the rules.
 Some park rangers are law-enforcement officers, enforcing federal law as well as park regulations, conducting search and rescue, and responding to any general mayhem that occurs within park boundaries.
+Others work in education/interpretation, teaching visitors about the plants, animals and natural environment of the lands they protect.

 Most permanent, full-time park ranger positions require previous experience.
 Guiding tours in a historical or geologic site, archeological or historical research work, general forestry, such as firefighting or trail maintenance, or any law enforcement experience is considered relevant.
-More relevant, though, would be actual Forest Service experience, often available through seasonal positions or by volunteer work.
+More relevant, though, would be actual Forest Service or National Park Service experience, often available through seasonal positions or by volunteer work.

-The Forest Service provides many routes of advancement depending on education and aptitude and willingness to relocate.
-Many senior Forest Service officials began their careers as seasonal over-hires.
+The Forest Service and National Park Service provides many routes of advancement depending on education and aptitude and willingness to relocate.
+Many senior Forest Service and National Park Service officials began their careers as seasonal over-hires.

 Article Written By Tony Padegimas